Europe

 Not only is Budapest amazingly beautiful, but it has a rich history, exciting nightlife and an array of great spots to enjoy and explore.

-Not to mention how much flavorful local dishes there are to sample!
+Not to mention how many flavorful local dishes there are to sample!
 And you’re always just a tap away from taking amazing photos like the one below:

 Did I mention that Budapest is one of my top favorite cities in the world?
 I have spent months here throughout the years – starting in my early 20s and continuing now in my 30s and I still LOVE the city!